Welcome To The Good Food Network! Please Click Here To View A Round Up Of This Weeks French Fine Food News And Special Offers!

 As part of the drive to establish itself as a premium brand in tinned fish, La Belle Iloise began developing the very colourful and attractive presentations it is now known for, as well as the elaboration of interesting and unusual recipes and flavour combinations, with the introduction in 1968 of Sardine Cream with Whisky, the first in it’s line of gourmet spreads.

-La Belle Iloise – A Family Company
+1970s – La Belle Iloise Became A Family Business

-Georges had five children ( three sons and two daughters) and as was very common then in France (and even today), the children joined the Family business.
+Georges had five children ( three sons and two daughters) who all joined the Family business.

 In 1972 (forty years after the Cannery was founded, which shows that brands are not built overnight!) two of his sons Georges Hilliet and Bernard Hilliet took over the company and opened a second store in Carnac, a tourist destination in Brittany.